What is the Value of Knowledge™ approach? Where did it come from? How does it help us?

-Here’s a little background.
-As early as the 1960s, some smart and forward-looking people recognized the essential and growing role of knowledge in our economy and society.
-Economist Fritz Machlup and management thinker Peter Drucker were among the First Wave to recognize and document this trend — which now, over a half-century later, we take for granted.
+As early as the 1960s, leading management thinkers recognized the growing role of knowledge in our economy and society.
+Economist Fritz Machlup and “godfather of management” Peter Drucker were among the First Knowledge Wave to document this shift.
+Now, over a half-century later, we take it for granted.

-That’s the good news.
-The bad news is that, while these pioneers left us with grand visions, insights, and theories, they left us with little in the way of tools to implement these ideas in the modern enterprise.
-So “knowledge” languished for three decades until a Second Wave came along in the 1990s — Nonaka and Takeushi, Davenport and Prusak, Thomas Stewart, and others.
+That insight represented a great leap forward.
+However, while these pioneers gave us grand visions, insights, and theories, they left us with little in the way of tools to implement and manage them in the modern enterprise.
+“Knowledge” languished for three decades until a Second Knowledge Wave came along in the 1990s — Nonaka and Takeushi, Davenport and Prusak, Tom Stewart, and others.
+Knowledge came into the enterprise in the form of “knowledge management” (KM).
 The knowledge ball moved down the field — it was a heady, exciting vision.

-Sustainable knowledge (as we’ll call the present Third Wave) derives from this core concept: That Knowledge, like any other resource (e.g., plant and equipment, raw materials, people, and capital) carries with it Benefits and Costs.
-In other words, knowledge is an investment, not just an overhead expense.
-The ROI of knowledge can be measured, just as it is with investments in tangible enterprise resources.
+Sustainable knowledge — the current Third Knowledge Wave — derives from one core insight: That knowledge, like any other resource (for example, plant and equipment, raw materials, people, and capital) carries with it both Benefits and Costs.
+At best, knowledge is an investment — not just an overhead expense.
+The ROI of knowledge can be measured and managed, just as it is with investments in tangible enterprise resources.

-I have chosen as my life’s work the making operational of the insights that those giants before me have provided.
-My mission is to translate these big, hairy, audacious ideas into things that organizations can use — to solve their problems, to serve their customers and clients, and to achieve better performance.
+We are operationalizing the grand insights that those giants before us left behind.
+Our mission is to translate their “big, hairy, audacious” ideas into initiatives that organizations can use — to solve their problems, to serve their clients and stakeholders, and to improve their performance and results.

-I’m “making knowledge work” — which we have adopted as our tag line.
-To this end, I have built a portfolio of assessment tools, models, lenses, and frameworks collectively called the Value of Knowledge™.
+Our professional goal — our purpose in life — is “making knowledge work”.
+To this end, we have built a portfolio of assessment tools, models, lenses, and frameworks collectively called the Value of Knowledge™.

-My approaches, once grand aspirations, have now been prototyped, built, and battle-tested.
-Starting in 1996, I have developed training materials for both corporate and academic consumers, have presented these frameworks and tools to executives worldwide, and — most importantly — have used them in client engagements in a range of industries.
-The earliest of these was the Knowledge Value Chain®, but by now there are many others, several described elsewhere on this site.
-Most have been reworked repeatedly until they yielded results that met my standards — and that our clients benefitted from.
+These tools have now been prototyped, built, and deployed.
+Starting in 1996, we have (1) developed training materials for both corporate and academic audiences, (2) presented these frameworks and tools to executives worldwide, and (3) most importantly, used them in live client engagements in a range of industries.
+The earliest of these tools was the Knowledge Value Chain®, still our flagship, and now joined by other tools as mentioned elsewhere on this site.

 The Knowledge Paradox

-My four decades as a management researcher and consultant have taught me this core lesson: That Knowledge is the not only the most valuable enterprise resource, paradoxically it is also the most misunderstood and most randomly managed.
-The good news is that (1) there are huge gains to be made by doing this even a little better than it’s done now, and that (2) there now exist industrial-strength tools to achieve this.
+Our journey has taught us that knowledge is the most valuable enterprise resource — yet, paradoxically, it is also the most misunderstood and most randomly managed.
+The good news is that (1) there are huge gains to be reaped from improvements, even small ones, and that (2) there now exist industrial-strength tools to achieve such gains.

-Does my experience resonates with yours?
+Does our experience resonate with yours?
 If so, ping me and let’s start a dialogue.
-I would gain from that, and I suspect you would too.